morgante/contract/social.md

 ## Social Expansion

-Do something with someone new every week.
+Do something with someone new twice a month.

 - Notes
     - This aims to expand my social circle and to build new relationships (with friends *or* potential romantic partners).